 Located in the Southeast of Queensland, Brisbane is an impressive modern metropolis set amongst sprawling subtropical wetlands, dense rainforests and exceptional green spaces.

 If you’re planning to go backpacking in Brisbane, you’ll be sure to enjoy the wonders of dozens of coastal islands, national parks, impressive parklands and vibrant nightlife spots.

 Brisbane’s many impressive sites and outdoor wonders are precisely why this city is a fantastic destination for backpackers and outdoor enthusiasts alike.

-So, to help you put together the perfect itinerary, we have provided a round-up of fun things for backpackers and outdoor enthusiasts to do in Brisbane.
+So, to help you put together the perfect itinerary, we have provided a round-up of activities and fun things to do in Brisbane, especially for backpackers and outdoor enthusiasts.

 Did you know?
 Over 7.3 million visitors travelled to Brisbane in the year ending June 2020, discovering many of the city’s fantastic sites spread out across this vast urban landscape.

 The bending reaches of the Brisbane River are a prominent feature of the city’s landscape, as are hilly suburban pockets and extensive parkland areas.

 The city’s positioning amongst a subtropical ecosystem also makes it one of Australia’s most bio-diverse regions while also providing easy access to nearby national treasures like the Gold Coast and Great Barrier Reef.